The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Older adults are often the targets of scams.
 Knowing loved ones who already struggle with basic day-to-day activities have this extra layer of protection from fraud is comforting for friends, relatives, and caregivers.

-My grandma felt that this made the device a bit limiting for her, as she could access only a handful of websites and make calls to preapproved contacts.
+My grandma felt that this made the device a bit limiting, since she could access only a handful of websites and make calls to preapproved contacts.
 But we agreed that it’s a great feature for older adults who may struggle to remember names, faces, and phone numbers.
-Limiting your contacts to a trusted circle of approved friends and family members ensures that you won’t fall victim to a scam while using the GrandPad.

 Pro Tip: Want an additional layer of security for yourself or a loved one?
-Check out our guide on the best identity theft protection for seniors in 2024.
+Check out our guide to the best identity theft protection for seniors in 2024.

-While the GrandPad doesn’t have its own emergency alert system, it does have a simple 911 call icon so that seniors can connect with emergency services in seconds.
-The GrandPad also makes it easy to connect with a customer service agent quickly.
-This is great for those with dementia who might need help using their device.
-Consumer Cellular claims that you can reach a GrandPad customer service agent in less than 12 seconds, so I put this to the test.
-I tapped the “Help” icon on the GrandPad.
-Then, I clicked “Call Support.”
-My average wait times were around 10 to 15 seconds.
+The GrandPad doesn’t have its own emergency alert system, but it has a simple 911 call icon so seniors can connect with emergency services in seconds.
+The GrandPad also makes it easy to connect with a customer-service agent quickly.
+This is great for people with dementia who may need help using their device.
+Consumer Cellular claims that you can reach a GrandPad customer-service agent in less than 12 seconds, so I put it to the test.
+I tapped the “Help” icon on the GrandPad, and then I clicked “Call Support.”
+My average wait time was around 10 to 15 seconds.
 Pretty fast!

 Battery Life